-In this 90-minute course, you will identify ways to successfully reach community members with core messaging to advance environmental public health.
-By following the story of one environmental health team, you will see examples of how to engage a number of different audiences using a four-part approach - educating, communicating, resolving conflict, and marketing - in service of the core competencies that make up environmental public health work.
+In this 90-minute course, you will identify ways to successfully reach community members with core messaging to advance public health.
+By following the story of one environmental public health team, you will see examples of how to engage a number of different audiences using a four-part approach - educating, communicating, resolving conflict, and marketing - in service of the core competencies that make up environmental public health work.

 Estimated time to complete: 1.5 hours